 Okay, head into the kitchen then share your creation with us by tagging @saltandwind and #swsociety on social!

 plus more for brushing the dough

 halved then thinly sliced into half moons

 halved (can substitute Concord grapes or blueberries)

-Heat oven to 400°F and arrange a rack in the middle.
-Cut dough into 12 pieces and, on a lightly floured surface, shape each into a 2 1/2 to 3-inch round.
-Brush with olive oil then cover with a damp cloth and set aside in a warm place to rise, at least 20 minutes.
+On a lightly floured surface, use your lightly floured hands to shape each into a 2 1/2 to 3-inch round.
+Brush off any excess flour then lightly brush each round with olive oil then cover with a damp cloth and set aside in a warm place to rise, at least 20 minutes.

 You can cut the focaccia rounds out up to 1 day ahead.
 Just store them covered in the refrigerator until you're ready to use them!